jundalisay/superb/content/en/social/economics/solutions/gdp.md

 {{< me date="Jul 2021" >}}
-## So What's the Use of GDP in Pantrynomics?
+## So What's the Use of GDP in Superphysics?

 Since GDP will no longer be the measure of wealth, it becomes a measure of **the velocity of an economy** or how fast the economy is going, or whether it is going forward of backward.
 It is an important part of [the DCTI tool](/articles/pantrynomics/the-demand-capital-trade-industry-tool) in the absence of a direct way to get the Purchasing power of everyone.
 {{< /me >}}